 Money Market Accounts

-Another form of savings account, called money market accounts (MMA), are also available through many financial institutions.
+Another form of savings account, called money market accounts (MMA), is also available through many financial institutions.
 MMAs generally earn interest at rates greater than savings accounts because deposits are invested into securities rather than loans or assets earning low interest.
 Due to this, MMAs are exposed to risks associated with financial markets.
 Certain MMAs may also offer ATM and debit card services, which are generally not associated with traditional savings accounts.
 Accounts with such features may come with lower interest rates.

 When deciding how much to contribute towards savings accounts, there are several general guidelines that can help: